 Rely on the air compressor

-It’s virtually impossible to get into all the little ducts and crevices of your truck’s HVAC system using your hands, so it’s best to attack them using compressed air from a portable air compressor.
-Doing so can improve the quality of the air that circulates inside your truck when the windows are up, and it can also minimize unpleasant smells that may be lingering because of must or mold inside the vehicle.
+It’s virtually impossible to get into all the little ducts and crevices of your truck’s HVAC system using your hands.
+So it’s best to attack them using compressed air from a portable air compressor.
+Doing so can improve the quality of the air that circulates inside your truck when the windows are up.
+It can also minimize unpleasant smells that may be lingering because of must or mold inside the vehicle.

-While you’re getting your truck back in enviable condition, check out its mirrors and windows for any signs of cracking or damage.
-Check out the truck bed, too, and make sure it’s equipped for what lies ahead, whether it be hauling tools, toys or what have you.
+While you’re getting your truck back in enviable condition, check out its mirrors and windows for any signs of damage.
+Give the truck bed a thorough examination as well to ensure it’s equipped for what lies ahead.
+Whether it be hauling tools, toys or what have you.
 You’ll also want to check out your wipers and make sure they’re in condition to combat those spring rains.